charlieyqin/live-on-stage/README.md

 #### Options

-- `onEnter: function`: Fires when element enters the viewport.
+- `onEnter: function`: Fires when element enters the viewport (becomes visible).
-- `onLeave: function`: Fires when element leaves the viewport.
+- `onLeave: function`: Fires when element leaves the viewport (becomes non-visible).
 - `onPartialLeave: function`: Fires when the element **begins** to leaves the viewport.
 - `onCompleteEnter: function`: Fires when an element **completely** enters the viewport.
-- `buffer: number`: Size, in pixels, to add to each part of the element's calculated bounding box.
+- `buffer: number`: Size, in pixels, to add to each side of the element's calculated bounding box.

 ### Stop tracking an element